renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

  - [Avax Projects](https://www.avax-projects.com/) is an interesting website that provides detailed and up-to-date information on projects and tokens on the Avalanche blockchain.
 Especially the categories in this website can be used for categorizing the tokens in Avalytics.

 In addition to the above analytics websites/apps that report on Avalanche, several other **analytics dashboards for other blockchains**, can be a source of inspiration and ideas, in developing Avalytics into the future:
+- [Bloks](https://bloks.io/dapps) is an inspiring block explorer for the EOS blockchain, with extensive analytics provided at the speed of light.
+This project can be source of many ideas to be implemented within Avalytics.
 - [Crypto.com DeFi Dashboard - Gas Fees:](https://crypto.com/defi/dashboard/gas-fees) This online service displays not only the Ethereum gas fees but also the gas fees for different swap pairs.
 - [EthereumPrice.org:](https://ethereumprice.org/gas/) This website displays gas price over time, and time of the day.
 Especially the visualization of fees through heat map is impressive.
 - [Matteo Leibowitz's Dune Analytics Dashboards:](https://dune.xyz/MatteoLeibowitz/uniswap-community) This rich collection of dashboards display several statistics for the Uniswap ecosystem.